shahdyousefak/pendulum-system/README.md

 Let's have one UI process, displaying in the web browser the five pendulums: configured. check server.js.

 It would allow the user to configure them (starting angle, mass, length, or anything else you have chosen) in an intuitive way, conveying an easy-to-use user experience.
-The UI should be done using pure javascript and some CSS: index.html & styles.css contains the static elements & styling that build this application. certain aspects of this front-end is handled in script.js such as the error messages and dynamic styling of the buttons.
+The UI should be done using pure javascript and some CSS: index.html & styles.css contains the static elements & styling that build this application. certain aspects of this front-end is handled in script.js such as the error messages and dynamic styling of the buttons - as well as the pendulum movement and styling.

 Finally, all the resulting parameters of that "configuration" would be transferred in JSON format to the REST API: along with the real-time data of the pendulum.